 If you’re wondering how to get to Hoi An, the town is a 45 minute drive from Da Nang (where the closest airport is located).
 Most visitors make a day-trip to Hoi An from Da Nang.
-However, we decided to stay in Hoi An to really discover the city, and its attractions.
+However, we decided to stay in Hoi An to really discover the old town, and its attractions.